Jonasafutu/Jonasafutu.github.io/_pages/about.md

 Jonas seeks to help organizations enhance operations by deriving insights from their data and also improve product development/management by integrating data science practices into their product development/management lifecycle.

 Jonas loves movies, music, footall, basketball, poetry and good food.
-Etc, etc, etc
+Sociable and like to meet new people from different cultures.